jwmoffat/ArrowConsoleMenu/README.md

 # ArrowConsoleMenu
-A console menu in .Net
+A console menu in .Net used to execute custom commands (ie: against a library).
+Still a work in progress, but I thought I'd share.

 ## Original Purpose

-Originally I started this code to be a method of allowing a user, particularly a person in a QA department, to browse through various commands within an app.
+Originally I started this code to be a method of allowing a user to interact with various commands within an app.
 It would give them a list of options, execute the command they wanted, then return them back to the menu again.

+Basically, just a console interface to whatever library I wanted them to poke around with.

 Over time, this has slowly changed, including this document.
 Hopefully this is starting to make more sense.